stfwi/engineers-decor/readme.md

   storage slots on the left side of the crafting grid.
 Crafted 2x2 with three treated wood planks and one vanilla crafting table.

-- *Small laboratry furnace*: Solid fuel consuming, updraught.
+- *Small laboratory furnace*: Solid fuel consuming, updraught.
 Slightly hotter and better isolated than a cobblestone furnace, therefore more efficient.
 Has internal hopper FiFos for input, output, and fuel (two stacks each).
 Two auxilliary slots (storage tray).
 Keeps inventory when relocated.
 Crafted with one cobblestone